YouTube TV hits 34 new markets

 Algoriddim releases djay Pro 2 with AI-powered features

-The unbundling of the cable media empire is well underway, as players like Netflix grow others like Hulu and YouTube offer live TV service.
+The unbundling of the cable media empire is well underway, as players like Netflix grow and others like Hulu and YouTube offer live TV service.

 YouTube TV, in particular, is executing an aggressive rollout, just yesterday making the service available to another 34 markets.
 That brings us to a total of 83 U.S. markets in which YouTube TV is currently available.